zz2liu/RnaSeq-HpcPipelines/README.md

     ```
     Then copy the lines from your terminal starting from 'ssh-rsa', an example below:<br>
     ![id_rsa.pub example](Selection_013.png)
-- Follow the link to [register your public key to yale HPC clusters](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py).<br>
+- Follow the link to [register your public key to yale HPC clusters](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py), then
-Paste into the input box, then click \<Make changes\>
+    - Paste into the input box, then click \<Make changes\>
-- Note: your need to prepare/register a key for each computer from which to logon to the cluster.
+Note: your need to prepare/register a key for each computer from which to logon to the cluster.

-### OptionalButSuggested: Familiarize yourself with basic linux concepts and commands
+### Optional: Familiarize yourself with basic linux concepts and commands
 This might looks overwhelming if your never use linux terminal, but it is rewarding.
 Set aside one hour to follow the tutorial to see how far you can go, you might find yourself at the end of the tutorial before the hour run off.
 - [Command-line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp) might be a good start.
 - [See another tutorial here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html).

-Excercise with the very basic linux commands (program + options + arguments), type each command except the <span><ins>italized part</ins></span> (you should act on it) and the comment (after #), followed by an enter.  do not copy/paste.
+Excercise with the very basic linux commands (program + options + arguments), type each command except the <span><ins>italized part</ins></span> (you should act on it) and the comment (after #), followed by an enter.
-- list the folders and files: ls, man
+- list the folders and files: ls
 <pre>
 ls
 ls -l #long form: filesize, last modified time